 If you have HD, it’s possible that you qualify for disability benefits from the SSA.
 If you were previously denied benefits for this disease, it’s important that you file an appeal.

-Hiring an experienced SS attorney who can help you understand the process and work with you on your application is the best way to increase your chances of getting an approved claim.
-Contact Cuddigan Law at (402) 933-5405 to help you get the disability support you need and deserve to address this debilitating disease.
+Hiring an experienced Social Security disability attorney who can help you understand the process and work with you on your application is the best way to increase your chances of getting an approved claim.
+Phone Cuddigan Law at (402) 933-5405 or send us an email at [email protected] for a free evaluaiton or your case.
+We can work with you to get the disability support you need and deserve to address this debilitating disease.